Mindhral/RA_userscripts/README.md

 ## RA_progress2JSON

-Adds clickable icons on top of the *Completion Progress* section of profile page, which compiles the completion data in JSON format and respectively copy it to clipboard or open it in a new tab.
+Adds clickable icons on top of the *Completion Progress* section of profile page, which compiles the completion data in JSON format and respectively open it in a new tab and copy it to clipboard.

 ![progress2JSON icons](/assets/progress2JSON_icons.png)